When choosing a college major, looking at the most common majors makes sense. The question is, how do you choose the right major for you?

 Think realistically about your strengths and interests.
-Although people talk a lot about the value of a STEM degree, you’re unlikely to succeed in these areas if you’re a poor math student.
-You might be happier pursuing a program that better matches your skills, like journalism if your favorite subject is English.
+Although many people talk a lot about the value of a STEM degree, you’re unlikely to succeed in these areas if you’re a poor math student.
+You might be happier pursuing a program that better matches your skills, like a journalism degree, if your favorite subject is English.

-Smart students consider their return on investment.
+Smart students also consider their return on investment.
 What do future employment opportunities look like for students in the major you’re considering?
 What income level can you expect throughout your career in this field?

 Students may have to make some tough decisions.
 Do you spring for a more expensive school, maybe out of state, just for the prestige, or do you keep debt down by going to a more affordable but less prominent school?
 It’s a personal decision with no right or wrong answer.

-What are the top majors in college?
+What are the most popular college majors?
 Business is consistently one of the top-ranked college majors.
 Since the 1980s, colleges have awarded more bachelor’s degrees in business than in any other field, according to the National Center for Education Statistics (NCES).
-During the 2017-2018 school year, colleges awarded 386,201 bachelor’s degrees in business.
+During the 2019-2020 school year, colleges awarded 387,851 bachelor’s degrees in business.

-One of the most popular majors of 2021, nursing is the most popular bachelor’s degree program in the healthcare profession.
-During the 2017-2018 school year, colleges in the U.S. awarded 139,952 registered nursing bachelor’s degrees, according to the NCES.
+One of the most common majors of 2022, nursing, is also the popular undergraduate degree program in the healthcare profession.
+During the 2018-2019 school year, colleges in the U.S. awarded 139,952 registered nursing bachelor’s degrees, according to the NCES.